University of Tampa: Student media

 UT's undergraduate literary journal, Neon (originally Quilt), has been published by students since 1978.
 Neon hosts numerous events throughout the academic year, including open mic nights, which are open to the public.
 Yearly, Neon hosts a prominent writer for "Coffeehouse Weekend."
 Recent visitors have included Kate Greenstreet and Dorothy Allison.

 Other student-run publications include The Minaret newspaper, The Moroccan yearbook, and Splice Journal, which showcases student work in communication, art and culture.

 UT also has a student radio station (WUTT 1080) and television station (UT-TV).

 Fraternities and sororities

-The history of UT and its sororities and fraternities is a somewhat contentious one.
-The first Greek groups appeared on campus in the early 1950s and by the 1970s they had developed a thriving culture that included the tradition of having a rock on campus with the organizations' letters on it.
-However, by the late 1970s all Greek organizations were removed from UT and all Greek housing was destroyed or converted for other uses.

-Despite these obstacles, Greeks resurged on campus in the mid-1980s.
-UT students formed local Greek groups, developing traditions and rituals anew.
-After these homegrown groups had established a campus presence, many lobbied national organizations, particularly those on campus before the ban, to assimilate them.
-In this way, Greek life returned to UT and with many of the same fraternities and sororities of the past.
-Today, about 20 percent of UT's undergraduates are members of 28 fraternities and sororities.
+The first Greek groups appeared on campus in the early 1950s.
+In 2024, about 21% of UT's undergraduates were members of 27 fraternities and sororities.

 Notable alumni and attendees

 Notable people who attended the University of Tampa include: